 4 Steps to Manage your Bills

-- Organize them by due dates.
 Assuming the days you get paid are the 1st and 15th – you would then take all of your bills due the 22nd through the 6th and pay these on the 15th.
 And on the 1st of the month you would pay the bills due from the 7th -21st.
-This will give each bill at least a week to get to through the mail.
+This will give each bill at least a week to get to you through the mail.

 Download a bill pay template

-To see an example, download my bill payment schedule Excel spreadsheet.
+To see an example, download my bill payment schedule Excel spreadsheet, (or see these 10 FREE household budget spreadsheets I’ve found).
 I also suggest having a designated checking account specifically to pay bills from.
 That way you can know exactly how much comes out (the monthly total of your bills), therefore you can know exactly how much to deposit.

-- Either follow steps 1-4 above or sign up with Manilla and get your bills organized!
+- Follow steps 1-4 above and get your bills organized!

 Tips to put more money in your pocket & Biblical principles on managing it well.